Ryo-N7/Ryo-N7.github.io/_posts/2017-09-30-thrice-part-1.md

         axis.title = element_text(size = 8))
 ```

 How can we see differences between albums?
 We can use subset our data to create mini-plots for each individual level of our variable (`album` in our case) using facets.
-First let's try the `facet_wrap()` function which
+First let's try the `facet_wrap()` function:

 ``` r
 histogram + facet_wrap(~album)